-The lead agency for response to bush fire is NSW RFS and Fire & Rescue NSW (in urban areas)
+The lead agency for response to bush fire is NSW Rural Fire Service (RFS) and Fire & Rescue NSW (in urban areas).

 Fire is a natural part of the Australian environment.
-With lightning and Indigenous burning methods having shaped natural environment ecosystems over thousands of years, many of our plants are reliant on bush fire to regenerate and maintain their health.
+With lightning and Indigenous burning methods having shaped natural environment ecosystems over thousands of years, many of our plants are reliant on bush fire to regenerate and stay healthy.

 The direction that a landscape faces can affect how a fire moves.
 On the Northern Beaches, west-facing slopes are the hottest and driest.
 The vegetation is more flammable, but these plants are more fire tolerant.
 South-facing slopes are usually cooler, wetter and have less flammable vegetation.